Phylum Porifera

 Family Callyspongiidae

 Where seen?
-Like a little purple bush, this sponge is commonly seen on stones and other hard surfaces near the mid-water mark on our Northern shores.
+Like a little purple bush, this sponge is commonly seen on hard surfaces near the mid-water mark on our Northern shores.
+Often, it is the most abundant large sponge on the shore.

 Features: